-- Application (form) of the artist - Artistic activity over a period of at least 1 month - Statutory pension insurance as a new self-employed person (according to §2 Abs.1 Z 4 GSVG) - Revenue or income at least: 2020 EUR 5,527.92 or 2019 EUR 5,361.72 - Total income maximum limit: 2020 EUR 29,942.90 or 2019 EUR 29,042.65
+- Application (form) of the artist - Artistic activity over a period of at least 1 month - Statutory pension insurance as a new self-employed person (according to §2 Abs.1 Z 4 GSVG) - Revenue or income at least: 2024 EUR 6,221.28 or 2023 EUR 6,010.92 - Total income maximum limit: 2024 EUR 33,698.60 or 2023 EUR 32,559,15

-The contribution subsidies will be paid directly to the social insurance and the artist will only be charged the social insurance amounts reduced by the contribution subsidy.
+The contribution subsidies are paid out directly to the social insurance and the artist is only required to pay the social insurance amounts reduced by the contribution subsidy.

-The new regulation grants bonus years in the first 5 calendar years of self-employed artistic activity, in which the minimum income is not reached, in which the amount subsidy is nevertheless granted, even if the eligibility requirements are not met.
-It therefore makes sense to submit applications, as the requirements have been made easier.
+The regulation grants bonus years in the first 5 calendar years of self-employed artistic activity in which the minimum income is not reached, in which the amount subsidy is nevertheless due, even if the eligibility requirements are not met.
+Applications can be submitted retrospectively for four calendar years, i.e. until 2020.

-The Artists' Social Insurance Fund also provides support in cases of emergency that are particularly worthy of consideration with an allowance of max.
-EUR 5,000.00.
-Please refer to the homepage of the Artists' Social Insurance Fund for the necessary requirements for an application: www.ksvf.at/ein-notfall-was-nun-tun.html.
+The Artists' Social Insurance Fund also provides support in the event of emergencies that are particularly worthy of consideration with a maximum grant of EUR 5,000.00.
+Please refer to the homepage of the Artists' Social Insurance Fund for the necessary requirements for an application: www.ksvf.at/ein-notfall-was-nun-tun.html